Frances17/Tutorials/Designer.markdown

 mediaType: application/json
 ```

-Click to enter the baseUri, and update the provided template with your URI: required for a valid RAML definition.
+Click to enter the baseUri, and update the provided template with your API's URI, required for a valid RAML definition.

 Don't worry about the other categories for now - these are best filled in when you have a few resources and methods already sorted out.
 We strongly recommend that you write your API and discover patterns as they emerge, rather than trying to predict behavior.
 This keeps your API organized and concise.
 Check out the level 200 tutorial for more tips on how to create traits and resource types.